 Spectacular scenery, abundant wildlife and enormous glaciers mark the South Shetlands, a group of islands featured on nearly all polar cruises.
 Highlight for many is the cruise into the flooded volcanic caldera at Deception Island, home to several penguin rookeries along the black sand beaches and a great spot for a swim!

 The Antarctic Peninsula

 Deep bays, pristine coves and inlets, numerous small islands and heavily glaciated mountains are the hallmarks of the Antarctic Peninsula.
-Here you will find three species of penguins - Adélie , chinstrap and gentoo and it is also a great place to see humpback and minke whales as well as leopard seals.
-Sail through spectacular Lemaire Channel.
+Here you will find three species of penguins - Adélie , chinstrap and gentoo.
+It is also a great place to see humpback and minke whales as well as leopard seals.
 At Wilhelmina Bay you may see playful humpback whales, while Paradise Bay offers an excellent hike providing stunning panoramic views.
+Further south, sail through spectacular Lemaire Channel.

-The remote Ross Sea offers spectacular tabular ice bergs as well as explorer's huts such as those built by Shackleton and Scott.
+Protected since 2016 and nicknamed the "Last Ocean" because of its unspoiled nature, the Ross Sea is considered one of the last intact marine ecosystems in the world.
+The remote Ross Sea offers enormous tabular ice bergs as well as explorer's huts such as those built by Shackleton and Scott.
 Weddell seals and Adélie and emperor penguins make their home here while steaming Mt.
 Erebus and its dry valleys wait exploration by helicopter.
 The Ross Ice Shelf, a floating mass of land-ice with a front 30 meters high was accessed by Amundsen on his way to the South Pole from the Bay of Whales.
-Contact us if you are interested in travelling to the Ross Sea.

 Weddell Sea & Snow Hill Island